Hungry Happenings

 Use corn syrup to attach all the other decorations.
 Add a bow and some ribbon, if you want.
 Cut out shapes using mini fondant and clay cutter and add to the front of your Christmas present cookies.
 To make striped cookie gifts, cut out squares using the same 2-inch cookie cutter, then cut stripes diagonally, remove every other stripe, and attach them to your cookies.

 Store your Christmas Present Cookies in an airtight container for up to a week.
-Set on a nice platter and serve on Christmas day for dessert, or wrap them in cellophane bags and give as party favors or gifts.
+Set them on a nice platter and serve them on Christmas day for dessert, or wrap them in cellophane bags and give them as party favors or gifts.

 You can bake and freeze your cookies for up to 3 months, then remove them from the freezer, thaw, and decorate, if needed.